I am unusually smitten with my life. I love:

 Also in 2015, I started keeping a log of everything I do—all day, every day.
 And, like the daily gratefuls from the previous new thing to try, I’m still at it.

-I used to be a flexing-biceps-in-the-mirror gym monkey.
+I used to be a biceps-flexing-in-the-mirror gym monkey.
 And I enjoyed it.

-But since I got into working out outside during my pretirement, when I was too cheap to pay for a gym membership, I’ve learned I appreciate the fresh air and natural movements (handstands, sprints, jumps, climbs) much more.
+But since I got into working out outside during my pretirement, when I was too cheap to pay for a gym membership, I’ve learned I get a lot more from the fresh air, natural movements (handstands, sprints, jumps, climbs), and absence of creepy guys flexing in the mirror.

 Taping your mouth looks and feels crazy, but the rewards are worth it, even if you’re already a nose breather.